Nazirrudin Ismail: Senior

 While still being in the Tabuan Muda under-18s setup, Nazirrudin was invited to train with the second-string national side to face Singapore on 6 June 2015 which ended 5–1 to the Lions.

 Nazirrudin was selected for the full national team at the 2022 World Cup qualification matches against Mongolia in June 2022.
 He made his international debut right from the start in the first leg, which was a 2–0 defeat in Ulaanbaatar.
 Five days later in the return leg, Nazirrudin kept his place as Brunei won the game 2–1 but was eliminated from the 2022 World Cup and the 2023 Asian Cup on aggregate.

 Missing out on national team call-ups in early 2022, Nazirrudin finally returned to the side in September 2022 for a tri-nation tournament involving the Maldives and Laos hosted by Brunei.
 He came on for Nur Asyraffahmi Norsamri in the second half in a 0–3 loss to the Maldives on 21 September.
-He started the next game against Laos six days later, and capitalised on a mistake by debutant Phounin Xayyasone to score the only goal of the match, bringing new head coach Mario Rivera his first victory.
+He started the next game against Laos six days later, and capitalised on a mistake by debutant Phounin Xayyasone to score the only goal of the match, which was also his first international goal, bringing new head coach Mario Rivera his first victory.
 He made the starting eleven for the second match against Timor-Leste at the 2022 AFF Mitsubishi Electric Cup qualification held in Brunei in early November.
 Brunei recorded a 6–3 aggregate win to progress to the tournament proper the following month.
 He was brought on as a substitute against the Philippines on 23 December in a 5–1 defeat.
 He then made the starting lineup in the games against Indonesia and Cambodia, both ending in losses for the Wasps.